EF(LOCAL) - INSTRUCTIONAL RESOURCES

 The principal or designee shall explain the school's selection process, the criteria for selection, and the qualifications of the professional staff who selected the questioned resource.

-The principal or designee shall explain the role the questioned resource plays in the educational program, its intended educational usefulness, and any additional information regarding its use.
+The principal or designee shall explain the intended educational purpose of the resource and any additional information regarding its use.

-If appropriate, the principal or designee may offer a concerned parent another instructional resource to be used by that parent's child in place of the challenged resource.
-In the event that the parent opts to have his or her child study alternative instructional resources, the child shall not be penalized in any way and the professional staff shall endeavor to minimize any negative effect on the child under the circumstances.
+If appropriate, the principal or designee may offer a concerned parent an alternative instructional resource to be used by that parent's child in place of the challenged resource.

-If the complainant wishes to make a formal challenge, the principal or designee shall provide the complainant a copy of this policy and a Request for Reconsideration of Instructional Resources form.
-[See EF(EXHIBIT)]
+If the complainant wishes to make a formal challenge, the principal or designee shall provide the complainant a copy of this policy and a form to request a formal reconsideration of the resource.

-The reconsideration committee shall include at least one member of the instructional staff who either has experience teaching the challenged resource or is familiar with the challenged resource.
-Other members of the committee may include District-level and campus staff, library staff, students classified as a junior or senior who have previously been taught the resource, parents, and others deemed appropriate by the principal.
-A District-level director or coordinator shall serve as a facilitator for the reconsideration committee process, but shall not vote as a member of the committee.
+The reconsideration committee shall include at least one member of the instructional staff who has experience using the challenged resource with students or is familiar with the challenged resource's content.
+Other members of the committee may include District-level staff, library staff, secondary-level students, parents, and any other appropriate individuals.

 The following principles shall guide the Board and staff in responding to challenges of instructional resources:

 A complainant may raise an objection to an instructional resource used in a school's educational program, despite the fact that the professional staff selecting the resources were qualified to make the selection, followed the proper procedure, and adhered to the objectives and criteria for instructional resources set out in this policy.